isbeorn/nina.docs/docs/tabs/framing.md

 ### Add target to sequence
 * Takes the name, coordinates of the RA and Dec and the angle of the framing window and adds it as a sequence target for either the simple sequencer or the advanced sequencer using a deep sky object template
 * In addition when clicking on the arrow and clicking on "Add target to target list", the target can be added to the advanced sequencer's target tab instead
+* A third option is to click on "Update Existing Target in Sequencer" which becomes available when there is already a target inside the sequencer and the target should be updated with the new framing instead

 ### Altitude browser
 * Displays the altitude of the target over time, indicating current position and meridian